2024–25 Cove Rangers F.C. season: July

-On the 6th July, Cove signed Ryan Harrington on a free transfer.
-Cove signed 16 year old Cole Donaldson on July 10th.
-On the 15th July Cove signed two players, Grady McGrath and Finlay Murray.
-Mark Gallagher left the club to rejoin Elgin City on the 30th July.
+On 6 July, Cove signed Ryan Harrington on a free transfer.
+Cove signed 16 year old Cole Donaldson on 10 July.
+On 15 July Cove signed two players, Grady McGrath and Finlay Murray.
+Mark Gallagher left the club to rejoin Elgin City on 30 July.

 August

-Josh Kerr departed the club to join Stirling Albion on the 2nd of August.
+Josh Kerr departed the club to join Stirling Albion on 2 August.
 On the same day Cove brought in two young Aberdeen players on loan, Adam Emslie and Findlay Marshall.
 Six days later on the 8th Jack Robertson left the club to join Huntly on loan.
 The next day Luke Strachan agreed an early release from the club.
-Cove announced the loan signing of Reuben McAllister from Hibernian on the 23rd August and on the same day they announced the loan signing of Liam Parker from St Johnstone.
+Cove announced the loan signing of Reuben McAllister from Hibernian on 23 August and on the same day they announced the loan signing of Liam Parker from St Johnstone.

 September

 Cove announced the loan of Cole Donaldson to Inverurie Locos and two weeks later Cove announced another loan signing from Aberdeen, Dylan Lobban joining the club.